tommyhpham02/ResumeBuilder-CS3300-/README.md

 ### 5. Running the program.

-In the repository you to run the backend you will need to go into the RsumeBuilder(Team 9) folder and find the solution file.
-Then run the program like normal by hitting the HTTPS button near the top.
+To start running the database make sure to run RsumeBuilder(Team 9) project by pressing the HTTPS button near the top where you would normally see your debug compiler button.

-In the repository you to run the frontend you will need to go into the ResumeBuilderUI.2 folder in VS Code.
-Then open a terminal in VS code and uses this command: ng serve -o
+Once the back end is running a swagerUI page with open in your default browser. (make sure that the settings on that browser are allowing localhost pages to be launched).

-The application should open the Swagger UI and the Front Page.
+The front end will start running when you type in the terminal "ng serve -o" (we did this in part 4 step 1).

 <h1>Contributing</h1>